Integrability in $[d+1]$ dimensions: combined local equations and commutativity of the transfer matrices: New extension of the star-triangle relations

-In the early works on the 2D integrable models the star-triangle relations (STR) figurate as local integration condition \cite{Y}.
-For the statistical models where the statistical sum can be expressed by the local weights defined on the links (graph models, Potts model), i.e. $Z=\sum_{configurations}\prod_{i,j}^{N_1,N_2}$ $\left[W^h(i,j;i+1,j)W^v(i,j;i,j+1)\right]$, then the ST relations are defined as \bea \sum_d R_{pqr} \bar{W}_a^d(p,q) W_b^d(p,r) \bar{W}_d^c(q,r)=W_a^b(q,r) \bar{W}_a^c(p,r) W_b^c(p,q),\\ W_c^a(q,r) \bar{W}_c^b(p,r) W_a^b(p,q) =\sum_d \bar{R}_{pqr}\bar{W}_c^d(p,q) W_d^a(p,r) \bar{W}_d^b(q,r). \ena Here $W_a^b(p,q)$ is the horizontal link weight $W^h(i,j;i+1,j)$ connecting the states denoted by $a,\; b$ situated at the sites $(i,j)$ and $(i+1,j)$, and correspondingly, the vertical weight ${\bar{W}}_a^b(p,q)$ ($W^v(i,j;i,j+1)$) connects the states denoted by $a,\; b$ situated at the sites $(i,j)$ and $(i,j+1)$.
-A pair of the spectral parameters - rapidities, directed along the links of the dual lattice, is attached to each link (see, e.g.\cite{YPBS,GSA,BBt1}).
+In the early works on 2D statistical models the star-triangle relations figurate as local integrability condition \cite{Y}.
+In the cases, when the statistical sums are expressed by the local weights defined on the links (graph models, Potts model), i.e. $Z=\sum_{configurations}\prod_{i,j}^{N_1,N_2}$ $\left[W^h(i,j;i+1,j)W^v(i,j;i,j+1)\right]$, then the star-triangle relations are defined as \bea \sum_d R_{pqr} \bar{W}_a^d(p,q) W_b^d(p,r) \bar{W}_d^c(q,r)=W_a^b(q,r) \bar{W}_a^c(p,r) W_b^c(p,q),\\ W_c^a(q,r) \bar{W}_c^b(p,r) W_a^b(p,q) =\sum_d \bar{R}_{pqr}\bar{W}_c^d(p,q) W_d^a(p,r) \bar{W}_d^b(q,r). \ena Here $W_a^b(p,q)$ is the horizontal link weight $W^h(i,j;i+1,j)$, connecting the states denoted by $a,\; b$ situated at the sites $(i,j)$ and $(i+1,j)$, and correspondingly, the vertical weights ${\bar{W}}_a^b(p,q)$ ($W^v(i,j;i,j+1)$) connect the states denoted by $a,\; b$ situated at the sites $(i,j)$ and $(i,j+1)$.
+A pair of the spectral parameters - rapidities, directed along the links of the dual lattice, is attached to each link (see, e.g., \cite{YPBS,GSA,BBt1}).
 The factors $R_{pqr}$ do not depend from the state variables.
-In the figure Fig.[3] one can find the graphical picture of the above equations, considering only the graphs with the vertices denoted by $\{a_1,\;b_1,\; c_1,\;d_1\}$ or $\{a_2,\;b_2,\; c_2,\;d_2\}$ (belonging to parallel planes).
+In the Fig. 3 one can find the graphical picture of the above equations, considering only the graphs with the vertices denoted by $\{a_1,\;b_1,\; c_1,\;d_1\}$ or $\{a_2,\;b_2,\; c_2,\;d_2\}$ (belonging to parallel planes).